snelweg/7i96/docs/source/machine.rst

 * **Angular Units** default is Degree... nothing else is used at this time.

-* **Max Linear Velocity** is the maximum linear velocity of all axes combined.
-  The maximum linear velocity can be higher than the fastest axis to allow all axes to run at their maximum velocity.
+* **Max Linear Velocity** is the maximum linear velocity of all axes combined in linear units per second.
+The maximum linear velocity can be higher than the fastest axis to allow all axes to run at their maximum velocity in a combined move.

 Firmware Group
 ^^^^^^^^^^^^^^